jakhax/ms-thursday-speaker-10-jan-2019/README.md

     - You can start by looking at Fast Fourier Transformation, [3blue 1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) made an awesome video on it that is beginners friendly.
     - Learning how to use the [numpy](http://www.numpy.org/) library in python to do array operations would also help.
     - Read the visualization code in the [repo](https://github.com/jakhax/Esp8266-Audio-Reactive-Web-Controlled-LED-Strip)
+    - Learning a bit of [calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr) may prove usefull when working with audio visualization

 # Mentionable AI projects we have done